A walk along a road brought us to Kaitaia, for our first resupply on Te Araroa.

 Just on the edge of town, a series of murals explained the origin of Ahipara’s name, from ahi meaning fire, and parapara, roasted fish set aside from a offering in honor of a prominent chief that forged a peace between two warring tribes of Te 'Oneroa-a-Tohe (Ninety Mile Beach).

 This road walk (and tomorrow’s) is a result of the closure of the Herekino Forest, located east of Ahipara and south of Kaitaia.
-The forest is closed due to protect its Kauri trees from Kauri Dieback, a fungus easily transmitted by movement of soil (such as on boots).
+The forest is closed to protect its Kauri trees from Kauri Dieback, a fungus easily transmitted by movement of soil (such as on boots).
 Kauri can grow to be very large, imposing trees, up to 50 meters tall with trunks several meters wide, and can live over 600 years.
-They are found only in the northern portions of the North Island, and are now endangered, the result of both Kauri Dieback and extensive logging that felled 90% of original Kauri forests by 1900.
+They are found only in the northern portions of the North Island, and are now endangered, as a result of both Kauri Dieback and extensive logging that felled 90% of original Kauri forests by 1900.

 We walked just under 15 km through mostly bright-green scenery along the somewhat narrow shoulder of a road between Ahipara and Kaitaia.
 Although initially cloudy, the sun came out in the late morning, making it a bit hot and humid.
 At least, there was often a light breeze.